mateuszone/AdvertisementAPI/README.md

 #### Create db and make some migrations in terminal.
 If you will not use docker and want to use sqlite3 db just
 #### comment out current DATABASE settings with postgre in settings.py and uncomment DATABASE with sqlite3 settings.
+#### If you want to use postgres on local server you need to set up database settings in settings,py

 `python3 manage.py migrate`